 Considering that memory is seen as the source of creativity, it’s not surprising that some translators are concerned about the latter.
 Especially now that increasingly usable raw machine translation (MT) output is added to their resources, they might even question the future role of creativity in the profession.

 However, MT is not suitable for very complex, creative, or culturally specific content.
 In these areas, a human translator’s creativity is still very much in demand.
-Even during a post-editing task (depending on the source text and the client’s quality expectations), some segments may have to be re-translated in a more creative fashion.
+Even during a machine translation post-editing (MTPE) task, depending on the source text and the client’s quality expectations, some segments may have to be re-translated in a more creative fashion.
 The following tips and exercises can help translators and post-editors keep the creativity flowing as they leverage the benefits of technology.

 How to unlock creativity during the translation process